Using Your Genome and Big Data to Manage Your Health

 Anita Tuvin Schlechter Auditorium, 7 p.m.

 New technologies that determine DNA sequencing means we can now profile people over time to better predict and diagnose disease.
 Snyder will share his work in these new technologies and the power they hold to transform how we manage human health.
+A book sale and signing will follow the presentation.

 This event is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Department of Biology and the Health Studies Program.
 It is also part of the Clarke Forum’s semester theme, Big Data.